What is special about this course?

 Where can I study my course?

 For the latest information on fees please see our fees policy.

 What can I do on completion of my course?

-Students are supported in their progression routes onto mainstream courses or into employment.
+Students are supported in their progression routes to other units on the Community Link programme, mainstream courses, volunteering or into employment.

 Is there more information available online?